-Eligible members of the community can now attend the Frankston Community Vaccination Hub, located at the Bayside Shopping Centre.
+Eligible members of the community can attend the Frankston Community Vaccination Hub, located at the Bayside Shopping Centre.
 Enter corner Shannon Street Mall and Station Street Mall, take the escalator/lift to Level 1.

 Make an online payment for animal registrations renewals, rates, fines and more.